firstsarcasm/TestMe-FixMe/SPECIFICATION_ENG.md

    }
    ```

-result содержит текст Your amount of money is + значение параметра "value"
+result contains text "Your amount of money is" + value of the "value" parameter

-Значение amount по умолчанию равно 0
+amount is 0 by default

 ---
 4. POST /get-token